In more ways than one, eating a nutritious breakfast is crucial for maintaining health and energy in kids and adults.

 Select a granola bar or small bran muffin, a peeled clementine, and a kids-size yogurt to include in a handy breakfast jar.
 Stack in a reusable mason jar for transport.

 Blend 1 frozen, sliced banana with 1 cup low-fat milk and 2 tablespoons peanut butter.
 Add mix-ins of your choice, such as 1 tablespoon chocolate chips, ¼ cup granola, or ¼ cup fresh blueberries.
 Top with fresh, nuts and chia seeds.
-Serve in transportable cup or mug with spoon.
+Serve in a transportable cup or mug with a spoon.

 Mix 1 packet instant brown sugar-flavored oatmeal with ¼ cup canned pumpkin puree, 1 cup low-fat milk, and ¼ cup plain reduced-fat yogurt.
 Store overnight in a mason jar to thicken.
 Serve as is, or add diced apples or pears in the morning for extra crunch.
 Pumpkin pancakes and pumpkin seeds are also a tasty choice for kids jammed pack with nutrients they need.